vegaprotocol/documentation/docs/api/graphql/overview.md

 For a more approachable interface, GraphQL playground provides an interactive environment for you to build up queries with full integrated documentation.

-For most users this will be the best way to get to grips with the schema.
+For many users this will be the best way to get to grips with the schema.

 Try visiting the GraphQL endpoint of a server.
 For example, you can try the [GraphQL Playground](https://api.n07.testnet.vega.xyz/graphql/) for Fairground, the Vega operated testnet.

+Note: A GraphQL playground may not be available on mainnet data nodes.
+It's recommended that you test queries on Fairground or by running [your own data node](../../node-operators/get-started/setup-datanode.md) with a GraphQL playground enabled.

 ## Next steps